lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 \bf\tag{3-2}
 $$

 where $R_d$ is the resulting intensity curve due to diffuse lighting, $L_c$ is the intensity curve for the light, and $O_c$ is the color curve for the object.
-Notice that the diffuse light is a function of the relative angle between incident light vector andL nthe surface normal of the object.
-As a result On diffuse lighting is independent of viewer position.
+Notice that the diffuse light is a function of the relative angle between incident light vector and the surface normal of the object.
+As a result diffuse lighting is independent of viewer position.

 *Specular* lighting represents direct reflections of a light source off a shiny object. **Figure 3-10** shows a diffusely lit ball with varying specular reflection.
 The specular intensity (which varies between the top and bottom rows) controls the intensity of the specular lighting.
-The specular power, *Osp*, indicates how shiny an object is, more specifically it indicates how quickly specular sp reflections diminish as the reflection angles deviate from a perfect reflection.
+The specular power, *O_{sp}*, indicates how shiny an object is, more specifically it indicates how quickly specular sp reflections diminish as the reflection angles deviate from a perfect reflection.
 Higher values indicate a faster dropoff, and therefore a shinier surface.
 Referring to **Figure 3-9**, the equation for specular lighting is

 $$
 R_s . = L_cO_s[\overrightarrow{S} \cdot (-\overrightarrow{C}_n)] ^{O_{sp}}\\